nodejs/node/doc/api/fs.markdown

 The `fs.watch` API is not 100% consistent across platforms, and is unavailable in some situations.

-The recursive option is currently supported on OS X and Windows.
-Only FSEvents supports this type of file watching so it is unlikely any additional platforms will be added soon.
+The recursive option is only supported on OS X and Windows.

 #### Availability